climate-action-kits/pxt-fwd-edu/gr3-wind-lvl2.md

     fwdMotors.leftServo.fwdSetSpeed(50)
 })
 ```
-## Step 13
+## Coding Step 6
 Change the speed of last ``||fwdMotors:set leftServo to 50 %||`` to to be - 50%

 ~hint Why did we do that?
 - Making the speed a negative value will cause the Motor to go backwards
-- This way, we have one Motor block that goes clockwise, and one that goes counterclockwise
+- This way, we have one Motor block that goes counterclockwise, and one that goes clockwise
 hint~

 ```blocks